Legumes

 Words like beans and peas are a bit fuzzy.

-And then other languages do similar slightly differently, so translation is even harder.
+And then other languages do the same -- but slightly differently -- so translation is even messier.

 Biologically, the Fabaceae family encompasses most (all?) things we call legumes, peas, and beans.